-Section 341 Meetings of Creditors in Bankruptcy Cases
+Section 341 Meetings of Creditors in the Bankruptcy Legal Process

 Whether you file for bankruptcy under Chapter 7 or Chapter 13, you will need to attend the meeting of creditors.
 The bankruptcy trustee for your case will conduct this meeting.
 It allows the trustee and creditors to ask questions about your filing and finances so that they can understand what to expect in terms of repayment.
 If you cannot attend for a valid reason, you should inform the trustee immediately and try to have it rescheduled.
 A valid reason may include a medical emergency, military service, or a natural disaster.
 If you need to travel for work, on the other hand, you probably will not get the meeting rescheduled.
 Attending by telephone may be an option in some cases.